 Three Rondawels view sites.
 While taking in the views of the dramatic mountains, we're likely to see various birds, and we'll keep an eye out for species such as Cape Vulture, Jackal Buzzard, Lanner Falcon, Cape Rock Thrush, Mocking Cliff Chat, Lazy and Wailing Cisticolas and Greater Double-collared Sunbird.
-This area is also home to one of Africa's rarest birds, the small but powerful and extremely fast Taita Falcon.
-This species has become increasingly more difficult to see in recent years, but we'll keep our ears to the ground on latest sightings.
 Our afternoon will likely be spent further exploring Mount Sheba and surrounds.
 Overnight: Mount Sheba Lodge, Pilgrim's Rest

-The edge of the Drakensberg Escarpment here supports small numbers of the very rare Taita Falcon - however, we'll need an extreme amount of luck to see this bird!
+We will look for the range-restricted Orange Ground Thrush in montane forests around Mount Sheba.
 Days 3 - 5.
 Kruger National Park We have a final morning birding around Mount Sheba, searching for any species we may still need (see Day 2 above).
 We will also try for some of the trickier specials of the area, such as Southern Tchagra.
 We then descend the escarpment to the "lowveld", a mega-diverse wildlife region, in which is found one of Africa's greatest game parks, the massive Kruger National Park.
 We will base ourselves for three nights within the Kruger (usually at the Skukuza Rest Camp, as the birds and mammals occurring in and around the camp are arguably unequalled in the park, but may vary depending on availability).
 We will have the use of a private, open-sided safari vehicle during our time in the park, which enhances your experience of the birds and mammals, giving you unrivalled views while in the park.
 The park has a staggering bird diversity, and we are bound to find a number of these during our visit.
 Being one of the last major conservation areas in South Africa, large species that require vast amounts of wild, undisturbed habitat thrive here - these include a wide range of raptors from vultures to eagles to accipiters, along with storks, bustards and others.
-Common and characteristic raptors include White-backed Vulture, Bateleur, Martial Eagle, Tawny Eagle, Brown Snake Eagle, Wahlberg's Eagle and African Fish Eagle.
+Common and characteristic raptors include White-backed Vulture, Bateleur, Martial Eagle, Tawny Eagle, Brown Snake

+Eagle, Wahlberg's Eagle and African Fish Eagle.
 We will also keep our eyes peeled for some of the less conspicuous raptors such as Hooded, Lappet-faced and White-headed Vultures, the majestic Secretarybird, and smaller species such as Dark Chanting Goshawk and Lizard Buzzard.
 Further examples of these larger birds include Saddle-billed and Marabou Stork, Kori Bustard and Southern Ground Hornbill.
 We will also encounter a number of the 'typical' bushveld species as we traverse the park.
-Species that are likely include Swainson's Spurfowl, Grev Go-away-bird, Purple-crested Turaco, Redcrested Korhaan, Burchell's Coucal, Red-faced Mousebird, Green Wood Hoopoe, Common Scimitarbill, African Grev, Southern Red-billed and Southern Yellow-billed Hornbills, Lilacbreasted Roller, Brown-hooded Kingfisher, Little and White-fronted Bee-eaters, Crested Barbet, Bearded, Cardinal and Golden-tailed Woodpeckers, Brown-headed Parrot, Orangebreasted Bushshrike, Brown-crowned Tchagra, Brubru, Magpie Shrike, Black-headed Oriole, Long-billed Crombec, Burnt-necked Eremomela, Arrow-marked Babbler, Greater Blue-eared and Burchell's Starlings, Red-billed Oxpecker (often of various mammals), Whitethroated Robin-Chat, White-browed Scrub Robin, Scarlet-chested and Marico Sunbirds, Red-billed Buffalo, Spectacled and Lesser Masked Weavers, Green-winged Pytilia, Redbilled Firefinch, Blue Waxbill and Golden-breasted Bunting.
+Species that are likely include Swainson's Spurfowl, Grey Go-away-bird, Purple-crested Turaco, Redcrested Korhaan, Burchell's Coucal, Red-faced Mousebird, Green Wood Hoopoe, Common Scimitarbill, African Grey, Southern Red-billed and Southern Yellow-billed Hornbills, Lilacbreasted Roller, Brown-hooded Kingfisher, Little and White-fronted Bee-eaters, Crested Barbet, Bearded, Cardinal and Golden-tailed Woodpeckers, Brown-headed Parrot, Orangebreasted Bushshrike, Brown-crowned Tchagra, Brubru, Magpie Shrike, Black-headed Oriole, Long-billed Crombec, Burnt-necked Eremomela, Arrow-marked Babbler, Greater Blue-eared and Burchell's Starlings, Red-billed Oxpecker (often of various mammals), White-throated Robin-Chat, White-browed Scrub Robin, Scarlet-chested and Marico Sunbirds, Red-billed Buffalo, Spectacled and Lesser Masked Weavers, Green-winged Pytilia, Red-billed Firefinch, Blue Waxbill and Golden-breasted Bunting.